ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 ## With step types

-	get an array of routes in the procedure with status set to 'unparsed'
+	get an array of routes in the procedure with status and set the status of each to 'unparsed'

-	until all routes have a status that in not 'unparsed'
+	until all routes have a status that is not 'unparsed'

 		loop through the routes with status 'unparsed'